AVAILABLE OPTIONS FOR PARTNERS AND PARTNERSHIPS (AND LLCs)

 EXCHANGES FOLLOWED BY CONTRIBUTION

 When an individual completes an exchange and then immediately contributes the replacement property to an entity, or when an entity exchanges property immediately after receiving it as a contribution, a holding period issue could arise.
 Such an issue was resolved in the taxpayer’s favor in the Magneson case, which involved an exchange by an individual, followed immediately by a contribution of the replacement property to a general partnership.
-Magneson provides useful authority against challenge by the IRS, and the same logic was applied at the state level in the Marks in Oregon, although its application in other states is not clear.
+Magneson provides useful authority against challenges by the IRS, and the same logic used in Magneson was applied at the state level in the Marks case in Oregon, although its applicability in other states is not clear.

 ELECTION UNDER SECTION 761

-As stated above, partnership interests are specifically excluded from the application of Section 1031.
+As stated above, partnership interests are specifically excluded from the application of §1031.
 A very narrow exception applies to a partnership that has elected, under Section 761(a), not to be subject to the partnership taxation provisions of Subchapter K. The election applies only to a partnership: (i) for investment purposes only and not for the active conduct of business; (ii) where the partners hold title to the property as co-owners; (iii) where each owner reserves the right to separately take or dispose of his or her share of the property; and (iv) which has no active trade or business.
-If a partnership makes such an election, a partnership interest will be treated as an interest in the underlying assets, and can be exchanged under Section 1031.
+If a partnership makes such an election, a partnership interest will be treated as an interest in the underlying assets and can be exchanged under §1031.